 However, looking at the positive side, Mr. My said that the large number of visitors is a good thing in encouraging people to learn about history.

-But the number of visitors was too large and some actions incorrect can create some "ugly" impressions in the eyes of international visitors.
+But the number of visitors was too large and some actions inappropriate can create some "ugly" impressions in the eyes of international visitors.
 For better management, Mr. My said that the Military History Museum should limit the number of visitors per day like many other places in the world.
 The museum should require visitors to register online and send a QR code, to control the number more conveniently.

-"The world is always impressed that Vietnam defeated the most powerful empires, they will visit the museum to learn about this," Mr. Dat said.
+"The world is always impressed that Vietnam defeated the most powerful empires, and they will visit the museum to learn about this," Mr. Dat said.

 "Next month, we will add this location to the tour schedule," said CEO of AZA Travel.